 OpenCanada has won five Canadian Online Publishing Awards (COPAs), including best overall online media site and content of the year in 2013.

-OpenCanada is produced by: Taylor Owen (Founder and Editor), Eva Salinas (Managing Editor), Catherine Tsalikis (Senior Editor), Som Tsoi (Creative Director) and our amazing network of contributors, developers, interns and volunteers.
+OpenCanada is produced by: Taylor Owen (Founder and Publisher), Eva Salinas (Managing Editor), Catherine Tsalikis (Senior Editor), Som Tsoi (Creative Director) and our amazing network of contributors, developers, interns and volunteers.

 OpenCanada.org welcomes submissions of essays and reported pieces on a wide range of topics related to contemporary issues in international affairs.
 We seek to publish engaging and substantive analysis of foreign policy, international events, and global trends.
 OpenCanada encourages perspectives that involve critical thinking or showcase angles on an issue that may have been left out of popular dialogue.